 "With highlights, your colorist should be using more than one color, not just bleach," says stylist Darren Anderson.
 "Great highlights should be layered to produce tonal variations.
 There should be lights, mediums, and darks to create depth and translucence in the hair.
 Highlighting should be like painting a masterpiece, and you can’t do that with just one color."

 There are four types of highlights: basic foil highlights, balayage or "hair painting," chunking or "piecing," and lowlights.

 - Foil highlighting is the most traditional highlight method.
 The technique adds uniform color to hair, and it can be made streaky or well-blended.
 You can get many different shades for a natural look.

 - Balayage, or "hair painting," allows the stylist to add natural stripes of color to hair in large or small swaths.
 This is a great choice if you have a base color you love and just want to go a couple shades lighter in certain areas.
 You won't need to get your roots touched up as much with balayage as you do foils, and it grows out better than any other color option.

 - Chunking (also known as piecing) is when thick stripes of color are painted onto the hair.
 It was a popular technique in the '90s, but is still used today.

 - Lowlights allow the stylist to add darker shades of hair, and they're often combined with highlights.
 This can give your color even more contrast and dimension.

 If you want to spice up a simple haircut but have very few layers, highlights are a great option.
-The style is particularly flattering on brown and dark blonde hair, and it's useful for covering a few gray hairs because they blend in with the highlights.
+The style is particularly flattering on brown and dark blonde hair.
+"Highlights add dimension and can disguise gray on light brunettes to blondes," says Brown.

 On the other hand, if you want to go several shades lighter or darker than your natural hair color, single-process (also known as all-over color) is the way to go.
 This process changes the color of your entire head of hair, giving you a new, one-dimensional tone that can be as dramatic or subtle as you like.